 Kuranda is also a major centre for opals with many arts and crafts available at the markets that utilise the iconic Australian gemstone.
 The town also has a thriving Aboriginal art production industry and local tribes design and manufacture many of the Didgeridoos and Boomerangs also available at the Kuranda Heritage Markets.

 Such is the history with the Aboriginal tribes of old Kuranda was the first home of the Tjapukai Indigenous Dance Theatre, established by former New Yorkers Judy and Don Freeman, together with indigenous dancer and actor, David Hudson.
 The theatre is now located adjacent the Skyrail base station at Caravonica.

-The weather of the local region undergoes only mild temperature variations year round due to the location in the tropics along with the altitude.
-The coolest month in July and the hottest month is January and there are 2 seasons consisting of a dry and wet season.
+The weather of the local region undergoes only mild temperature variations year-round due to the location in the tropics along with the altitude.
+The coolest month is July and the hottest month is January and there are 2 seasons consisting of a dry and wet season.